izzo2323/README-Generator/README.md

 # README Generator

   ## Description
-  This application is designed to make the process of creating a GitHub readme a little easier.
+  This application was developed to make the process of creating a detailed and perfectly styled README as user friendly as possible

   ## Table of Contents
   - [Description](#Description)